There is a fascinating (to some) paradox in piano tuning.

 The Temperamental Comma

-As musical history progressed, the particular oddity of the harmonic sequence began to show its head.
+As musical history progressed, the particular oddity of the harmonic sequence began to show its ugly head.
 If you keep multiplying the original frequency in a series (2,3,4,5…) the resulting pitches vary slightly from a perfect multiple of the original.
 This is a phenomenon of mathematics because the multiples in an infinite series diverge slightly.
 The further up you go in the harmonic series, the greater the notes diverge from their lower cousins.

 Even though this divergence was known in the time of Pythagoras, the real world impact of this divergence was not noticeable until the development of polyphonic music and keyboard instruments.
 When musicians in history began tuning their clavichords, harpsichords and early pianos they noticed that they could not develop a clean, harmonic octave by building a set of consecutive perfect 5ths.